apache/james-project/src/adr/0069-crowdsec-IP-filtering.md

 ## Decision

-To that end, James is integrated with [Crowdsec](https://www.crowdsec.net/).
-Crowdsec will check James logs, based on defined scenarios, Crowdsec can detect malevolent behaviors, and block them from accessing James at various levels (infrastructural, system, applicative).
-For basic, we implement Crowdsec to detect at application level.
+To that end, we will integrate James with [Crowdsec](https://www.crowdsec.net/).
+Crowdsec will check James logs, based on defined scenarios, Crowdsec can detect malevolent behaviors, and block them from accessing James at various levels (infrastructure - firewall, system, applicative).
+To ease end user configuration, and propose a bundled experience independent from end user infrastructure, we implement Crowdsec remediations at application level.
+Willing users can very well set up remediations based on their underlying infrastructure.

 A quick introduction about Crowdsec: